-Street Eats in the Yucatan
+Street Food in the Yucatan

-Living in Canada great Mexican food was a dream.
-So when we decided to move to Mexico (a little village called Chelem) we chose to live near Merida.
-The Yucatan peninsula is the safest area in Mexico and a haven for expats escaping from the colder climates.
 Our adventures included searching for the best street food and Mexican dishes we could find.
 The Santa Lucia Parque area is the best in town for authentic Mexican cuisine alongside the newer innovative Mexican restaurants.
 However just wandering around any area in Merida will result in you finding some fantastic refrescos and fabulous street foods.

-Street eats in the Yucatan are a totally different category of street food from your usual Mexican taco stall.
+Street food in the Yucatan are a totally different category of street food from your usual Mexican taco stall.
 If you are visiting or staying anywhere along the Emerald Coast, you will see a multitude of little homemade stalls purveying a variety of street eats in the Yucatan.
 These vary from small cobbled together wooden booths to red plastic Coca Cola sheds.
 It can be a little intimidating if you do not speak Spanish or know what is being offered.
 This is a little guide to help out.

 The coconuts are harvested all year round and for the most part landowners allow the gathers to collect the coconuts free of charge from their land.
 It is an exchange that benefits both as coconuts when ripe can cause a great deal of damage when they fall to both people and property.
 The collectors generally come into your property, harvest the ripe coconuts and take away all the coconut tree debris and branches that need to be trimmed and cleaned up.
 Most homeowners offer the workers refrescos or a little propina (tip) to buy some Coke with when they are finished harvesting.